lucasktlee/posts/published/pe-distribution-waterfall.md

 ### Example

 A worked example may make it easier to understand what is going on.
 Let’s start by setting up the following scenario.
-It is currently Year 4, and the Demosthenes Fund (a $200 million private equity fund that uses a deal-by-deal waterfall) has made three investments, conveniently labeled A (invested $50 million in Year 1), B (invested $10 million in Year 2), and C (invested $40 million in Year 3).
-In Year 3, the investment in B was written-off.
-In Year 4, Demosthenes sold A to another private equity fund, Ender Capital Fund, for $200 million.
+It is currently Year 4, and the Demosthenes Fund (a $200 million private equity fund that uses a deal-by-deal waterfall) has made three investments, conveniently labeled A (invested $50 million at the beginning of Year 1), B (invested $10 million at the beginning of Year 2), and C (invested $40 million at the beginning of Year 3).
+At the beginning of Year 3, the investment in B was written-off.
+At the end Year 4, Demosthenes sold A to another private equity fund, Ender Capital Fund, for $200 million.
 Demosthenes charges a two percent management fee on committed capital during its five-year investment period.
 There are no other fund expenses that were charged to the investors.
 The table below may make it easier to follow this.

 <table class="striped">
     <caption>Four Year Cash Flows for Demosthenes Fund</caption>